Undergraduate Bachelor of Laws (LLB)

 The Law Clinic

 Leeds Law School’s Law Clinic provides a confidential environment for clients to seek free legal advice.
-If you choose to get involved, you will develop key transferable skills – The Law Clinic brings local law firms even closer to the university’s student community.
+If you choose to get involved, you'll develop key transferable skills – The Law Clinic brings local law firms even closer to the university’s student community.
 It will provide you with invaluable first-hand experience of legal practice, enhancing your chances of employment.

 The Law Society

-We have an active Student Law Society which organises social as well as networking and career-focused events.
+We have an active Student Law Society which organises social, as well as networking and career-focused events.

 Postgraduate study at Leeds Law School